pkic/pkimm/categories/6-certificate-management/pkimm-category-certificate-management.md

 * 3GPP 33.310
 * Unisig subset-137

-### Methods for certificate installation are documented and roles are formally assigned
+### Methods for certificate installation are documented
 #### Guidance
 When certificates are issued, they must also be installed.
 This can be done manually or automated.